East Tennessee bridge burnings: Recruiting

-The nine bridges targeted were, from northeast to southwest: the bridge over the Holston River at Union (modern Bluff City); the bridge over the Watauga River at Carter's Depot (modern Watauga); the bridge over Lick Creek, near modern Mosheim in Greene County; the bridge over the Holston at Strawberry Plains; the bridge over the Tennessee River at Loudon; the bridge over the Hiwassee River at Charleston; two bridges over Chickamauga Creek in the vicinity of Chattanooga; and the bridge over the Tennessee at Bridgeport, Alabama.
+The nine bridges targeted were, from northeast to southwest: the bridge over the Holston River at Union (modern Bluff City); the bridge over the Watauga River at Carter's Depot (modern Watauga); the bridge over Lick Creek near Mosheim; the bridge over the Holston at Strawberry Plains; the bridge over the Tennessee River at Loudon; the bridge over the Hiwassee River at Charleston; two bridges over Chickamauga Creek in the vicinity of Chattanooga; and the bridge over the Tennessee at Bridgeport, Alabama.
 All were on the ET&V or ET&G lines with the exception of the Bridgeport bridge, which was on the Memphis and Charleston, and one of the Chickamauga Creek bridges, which was on the Western and Atlantic.

 In mid-October 1861, Carter set up a "command post" in Kingston, Tennessee.
 Captains David Fry and William Cross, two officers who had been assigned to the operation, were tasked with burning the Lick Creek and Loudon bridges, respectively (although Cross's role has never been fully verified).
-Carter recruited Alfred Cate (1822-1871) of Hamilton County, to oversee the destruction of the bridges in southeast Tennessee, and assigned the two bridges in northeast Tennessee to Daniel Stover, a son-in-law of Andrew Johnson.
+Carter recruited Alfred Cate of Hamilton County to oversee the destruction of the bridges in southeast Tennessee, and he assigned the Union and Watauga bridges to Daniel Stover, a son-in-law of Andrew Johnson.
 For the Strawberry Plains bridge, he recruited former Sevier County sheriff William C. Pickens.

 Each of Carter's "lieutenants" in turn recruited reliable men to assist them.
 Cate assigned R.B.
-Rogan and James Keener to the Bridgeport bridge, William T. Cate (his brother) and W. H. Crowder to the Chickamauga Creek bridges, and personally led the attack on the Hiwassee bridge, with the assistance of Thomas Cate (another brother), Adam Thomas, and Jesse and Eli Cleveland.
+Rogan and James Keener to the Bridgeport bridge; William T. Cate (his brother) and W. H. Crowder to the Chickamauga Creek bridges; and Cate personally led the attack on the Hiwassee bridge, with the assistance of Thomas Cate (another brother), Adam Thomas, and Jesse and Eli Cleveland.
 Fry chose Greene Countians Jacob and Thomas Harmon, Jacob Hensie, Alex Haun, and Harrison and Hugh Self.
 Pickens recruited several fellow Sevier Countians, among them David Ray, James Montgomery, and Elijah Gamble.